jcsanguino10/rules_engine_nools/Readme.md

 # Back-end for rule-engine using node js and nools

-A nice project with a nice description
+This project is part of the back-end building with the aim of process rules using nools as rules-engine.

 ---
 ## Requirements